Editing and Previewing Directly on Your Site

 https://builder.io or install our chrome extension.

 To know if this is the issue you are facing, open your browser's developer tools and check for errors that suggest content from Builder is being blocked.
 A common error logged to the console might be:

 You can also try enabling our site proxy to handle this automatically.
-To do so go to builder.io/account/space -> advanced settings -> advanced tab -> turn proxy previews on.
+To do so, go to builder.io/account/space -> advanced settings -> advanced tab -> turn proxy previews on.